-Income Tax Expense: The Company's provision for income taxes on continuing operations decreased slightly to 36.3% during fiscal year 2013 from 36.4% in fiscal year 2012.
-The decline in the effective tax rate is primarily due to an increase in the current year in the amount of certain expenses that are deductible for tax purposes but not book purposes.
+Income Tax Expense: The Company's provision for income taxes increased to 38.3% during fiscal year 2014 from 36.3% in fiscal year 2013.
+The increase in the effective tax rate is primarily due to a decrease in the current year in the amount of certain expenses that are deductible for tax purposes but not book purposes, as well as a decrease in California Enterprise Zone wage credits.

-Inflation: The Company has endeavored to increase its prices to offset inflationary increases in its raw materials and other costs, but there can be no assurance that the Company will be successful in maintaining such price increases or in effecting such price increases in a manner that will provide a timely match to the cost increases.
+Inflation: The Company has endeavored to increase its prices to offset inflationary increases in its raw materials and other costs, but there can be no assurance that the Company will be successful in maintaining such price increases or in effecting such price increases in a manner that will provide a timely match to the cost increases in the future.